Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Ruth Hawker was born Ruth Hester in Ascot, Berkshire in 1818 to Giles Hester, a wheelwright, and his wife Susannah Redrup.
 In 1838 Ruth married John Hawker, a baker from Boyn Hill, Maidenhead.
 In 1839 they celebrated the birth of their first child, a son, John Giles Hawker.

 In 1841 the young family can be found living in Boyn Hill Maidenhead.
 However by the 1851 Census Ruth and family had moved to Maidenhead High Street.
-The family had since welcomed the births of Fanny, Mary Ann, William and baby Albert.
-Living with the family at the time was seventeen year old George Smith, a baker's apprentice.
+The family had since welcomed the births of Fanny, Mary Ann, William, and baby Albert.
+Living with the family at the time was 17 year old George Smith, a baker's apprentice.

-In 1861 the family was still living in Maidenhead High Street, Young John Giles, Albert and Frederick had joined the family bakery business and Fanny contributed to the household as a milliner (hat maker).
+In 1861 the family were still living in Maidenhead High Street, young John Giles, Albert, and Frederick had joined the family bakery business and Fanny contributed to the household as a milliner (hat maker).
 William has since become an apprentice draper in the household of Julius Neve.
-Young Louisa, Frederick and baby Robert had joined the family.
+Young Louisa, Frederick, and baby Robert had joined the family.

 Sadly in 1862 Fanny passes away.

 In 1863 Ebenezer, the last child of John and Ruth Hawker was born.
-Sadly two after her youngest son's birth, Ruth passed away.
-Later that same year, 1865, Mary Ann Hawker married George Jay, a master baker from Streatham, Surrey.
+Sadly two after her youngest son's birth, Ruth passed away on 4th November 1862.

 In 1869 John married his second wife, Mary Ann Brant, a dressmaker, in Eton, Berkshire.

-Mary Ann Brant was born in Cookham Berkshire in 1812 to Thomas Brant and his wife Mary.
+Mary Ann Brant was born in Cookham Berkshire in 1812 to Thomas Brant and his wife Mary Maria Duckett.

-Twenty nine year old Albert is a pauper patient at Berks County Moulsford Lunatic Asylum, listed as a lunatic, where he remained until his death in 1892
+Albert, now 29 years old, is a pauper patient at Berks County Moulsford Lunatic Asylum, listed as a lunatic, where he remained until his death on 8th June 1892

 John and Mary Ann had moved again by 1891, into Holly Cottage on Norfolk Road.